jg-digital-media/jgdm_personal_dashboard_dom/README.md

 + `COMPLETED: 06-10-2025` - Visual Bug with theme switcher tooltip, creating a horizontal scroll in browser
 + `COMPLETED: 26-09-2025` - `.live---clock` - tooltip text - `"Featuring: live clock - featuring .setInterval`
 + `COMPLETED: 06-10-2025` - extend styles for use of multiple tooltips
++ `COMPLETED: 08-10-2025` - Prototype and style Live Clock Feature -
++ `COMPLETED: 09-10-2025` - Prototype and style the Theme Switcher (standard plus at least 2 other modes)

 <!-- .innerText or .textContent -->